-To develop and deploy the provider side of a client/server application, you must get SSL certificates from the appropriate Dev Center.
-Each certificate is limited to a single application, identified by its bundle ID.
+To develop and deploy the provider side of a client/server app, you must get SSL certificates from Member Center.
+Each certificate is limited to a single app, identified by its App ID.
 Each certificate is also limited to one of two development environments, each with its own assigned hostname:

 You access the development environment at

 Production: Use the production environment when building the production version of the provider app.
 Apps using the production environment must meet Apple’s reliability requirements.

 You must get separate certificates for the development environment and the production environment.
 The certificates are associated with an App ID for the app that is the recipient of remote notifications; the App ID includes the app’s bundle ID.
 When you create a provisioning profile for one of the environments, the requisite entitlements are automatically added to the profile, including the entitlement specific to remote notifications,